-Since we’re talking about Windows apps, why not start off with the Photos app that comes along with Windows 10?
-Of course, this is not the most sophisticated tool you can use, but it is still capable of performing some basic tasks, including to crop photos.
+Since we’re talking about Windows apps, why not start off with the one that comes along with Windows 10?
+Of course, Photos is not the most sophisticated tool you can use, but it is still capable of performing some basic tasks, including to crop photos.

 Unfortunately Microsoft Photos doesn’t come with a batch processing feature, which means you can only crop your images manually, one by one.

 BatchPhoto is the go-to Windows app if you need to crop multiple photos at once.
 The tool is particularly designed for batch processing and is super easy to use.
 All you have to do is follow a simple, three step-process: add your files in the first step, apply the desired filters in the second and select your output format and destination in the last.

 Batch Photo places at the disposal of users two alternatives for cropping images: Auto Crop and Crop.
 The Auto Crop feature is designed to automatically crop photos to a predefined aspect ratio, such as for instance 1:1, 4:3 or perhaps 16:9.
 If the predefined options don’t suit your needs, you can always define your own aspect ratio.
 The Crop feature gives you the possibility to manually select the desired cropping region by either entering the preferred coordinates in pixels or percentage or by simply using drag and drop.